evkx/evkx.github.io/content/models/xpeng/p7/P7_AWD_Performance/_index.md

 XPENG P7 AWD Performance has an all-wheel drive system supported by two motors, one on each axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

-The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
-It uses air suspension and hydraulic dampers.
-The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
-The minimum ground clearance is 95 mm, and the max is 120 mm.
+The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
+It uses steel springs and hydraulic dampers.
+The  suspension has a fixed height and damping.
+The ground clearance with this suspension is 113 mm.

 ### Brakes